Mammas, Don’t Let Your Babies Grow Up to Be Teachers

 - Three-quarters of survey respondents said that black, Hispanic, and rural students have fewer educational opportunities and 55 said those same students are held to lower academic expectations.

-This the 50th year of the annual poll of attitudes on public education from Phi Delta Kappan International, a professional association for educators, which was issued this week.
+This is the 50th year of the annual poll of attitudes on public education from Phi Delta Kappan International, a professional association for educators, which was issued this week.
 (A set of PDK poll data on school safety issues was published earlier this summer.)

 Meanwhile, fresh data from a separate education-focused survey offer still more fodder for education reporters.
 Results came out last week from the 12th annual poll issued by Education Next, a journal published by the Harvard Kennedy School’s Program on Education Policy and Governance.
 (Education Next was previously published by the conservative-leaning Hoover Institution at Stanford University.)